 - Staff provide information on the spectrum of appropriate uses in wilderness. - Visitors recognize the spectrum of legal uses in wilderness.
-The result: they experience neither conflict nor decreased satisfaction when they encounter uses different from theirs.
-They can report illegal uses to a ranger. - Trail crews, rangers, fire crews and monitors, contractors and researchers, resources staff, volunteers, and others working in wilderness continue to share information with visitors they encounter and explain the wilderness-protection measures that influence their tasks. - Fire, law enforcement, compliance, and resource/research staff use and communicate the minimum-requirement concept as a positive means for preserving and managing wilderness.
+The result: they experience neither conflict nor decreased satisfaction when they encounter uses different from theirs but will report illegal uses to a ranger.

-- Concessions Office staff provide information to current and potential concessioners, contractors, permittees, and CUA holders that clarifies the positive results of requirements they must meet and invites them and their clients to partner with the parks in wilderness stewardship. - Interpretive and educational programs and outreach efforts continue to reach diverse audiences across a range of ages regarding the values and characteristics of wilderness.
+- Trail crews, rangers, fire crews and monitors, contractors and researchers, resources staff, volunteers, and others working in wilderness continue to share information with visitors they encounter and explain the wilderness-protection measures that influence their tasks. - Fire, law enforcement, compliance, and resource/research staff use and communicate the minimum-requirement concept as a positive means for preserving and managing wilderness. - Concessions Office staff provide current and potential concessioners, contractors, permittees, and commercial use authorization holders with information that clarifies the positive aspects of the parks' requirements and invites them and their clients to partner with the parks in wilderness stewardship. - Interpretive and educational programs and outreach efforts continue to reach diverse audiences across a range of ages regarding the values and characteristics of wilderness.
+The parks increase cooperation with organizations to exchange information about shared wilderness trails and visitors (e.g., neighboring wilderness-management agencies, the Pacific Crest Trail Association [PCTA], the John Muir Trail Association [JMTA], and Yosemite National Park). - Work groups and the public learn and adapt to changes in wilderness management that result from adoption of the Wilderness Stewardship Plan.